 - Obstacles around the trees

 Tree stump grinders are only designed to dig and chew through the earth and wood.
 They can’t break down rocks and other hard materials like steel plates.
-Therefore, if the trees that are to be ground are in an area with a near-the-surface bedrock or are next to a building or construction site, you may not have the option of grinding as deep as you may like.
+Therefore, if the trees that are to be ground are in an area with near-the-surface bedrock or are next to a building or construction site, you may not have the option of grinding as deep as you would like.

 - Depth of the stump

 You can only grind a stump as far as it extends.

 Some trees have surface roots.
 Their roots also extend deep below the surface.
 And since the process is only concerned with chewing through the stump, you are sometimes limited to a shallower depth simply because there is nothing left to grind.
 This is so, especially for trees that primarily develop surface roots.

 - Presence and depth of utilities